PlayGrand Adventures: A unique place to play in Grand Prairie

 "Look at the kids out here today," Jenson said.
 "It's bringing families together, kids together playing.
 So proud of this."

 Dr. Rhonda Brown-Crowder brought her 12-year-old son, Caleb, to play.
-He is autistic and non-verbal, but the playground gives him a sense of "normalcy."
+He has autism and is non-verbal, but the playground gives him a sense of "normalcy."

 There are activities for children who have visual and hearing impairments, autism or are wheelchair users.
 Even parents who have disabilities can get involved.